 HHS 508 Policy

-Refer to the ASPA/ DCD 508 Program for information about ensuring all Web content is accessible to people with disabilities.
+Refer to Accessibility @ HHS for information about ensuring all Web content is accessible to people with disabilities.
 Learn about how HHS is implementing Section 508 of the Rehabilitation Act of 1973.

 HHS Logo Policies

 The HHS Logo Policies cover the use, colors, and other information relating to the HHS logo.

 Information Collection from the Public